The Challenge of Hearing Through a Mask

 We Can Help with Hearing Aid Settings

 As part of our ongoing Continuous Care Guarantee, adjustments and programming updates are completely free.
-Due to COVID-19 we do not accept walk-ins for now.
-You are however most welcome though to make an appointment to stop in by calling us at (204) 788-1083 or contact us online.
+For help, give us a call and we can walk you through the changes over the phone.
+If you prefere the in person approarch, by all means make an appointment to stop in by calling us at (204) 788-1083 or contact us online.